flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 This is usually the quietest time of the flight.
 It allows time to double-check the systems by going through all ECAM pages, etc.

-Regular ATC frequency changes with altitude and position checkins are common.
+Regular ATC frequency changes with altitude and position check-ins are common.

 Here are some **typical activities** which might happen during cruise mostly on request from ATC or other circumstances like weather, traffic, etc.